pajarorrojo/es-theme-PlayStation-X/README.md

 ## The version 37 introduce a new and improved game lists enviroment!

 The options structure for game lists has been simplified by removing image options specific to each view type.
 Now there are only two universal options: main image and grid image.
-Additionally, a new option has been added to hide game descriptions and all information.
+Additionally, new options has been added to hide game descriptions and all game information.
 The screen layout will automatically adapt to all possible combinations.

 Two new gamelist layouts have been included: Classic Carousel, which emulates the classic Ps4 layout, and Full Grid, which takes up more screen space and displays more elements.